WPupdatePHP/WPupdatePHP.github.io/time-to-update.md

 </div>

 ## How to update your PHP version
-The easiest way to find out how you can update your PHP version, is by [contacting your host](/contact-host).
-In most cases it is really easy to update and your host can do this in minutes.
+The easiest way to find out how you can update your PHP version is by [contacting your host](/contact-host).
+In most cases it is really easy to update, and your host can do this in minutes.

 In some cases, your hosting company might refuse to update your PHP version for whatever reason.
 This is a really bad practice, but it happens.
-If you want to migrate your website to a new hosting company, there are plenty options available.
+If you want to migrate your website to a new hosting company, there are plenty of options available.

 On the [phpversions.info website](http://phpversions.info/) you can find an overview of hosting companies and their available PHP versions.
-Most hosts offer more recent versions of PHP already.
+Most hosts already offer more recent versions of PHP.